Troubleshooting

 Rake tasks under tests are run more than once in Queue Mode

-Make sure the Rake task is loaded once:
+Make sure the Rake task is loaded once for each test example in the spec file:

 Rake::Task.define_task(:environment)